dark-tulip/Warehouse_DB_representation_on_JavaFX_app/README.md

-# Warehouse DB represented on application, using JDBC, JavaFX
+# Short Warehouse DB on application, used JDBC, JavaFX, SQLSERVER

 By purpose to learn Java.